hbc/HBC_master/training/index.md

 #### For HSCI, HNDC and on-quad HMS researchers

-* February 26th - 28th, 2018: *Introduction to R: Basics, Plots, and RNA-seq Differential Expression Analysis*. **Registration is now open, [click here for details](https://wiki.harvard.edu/confluence/pages/viewpage.action?pageId=224239187).**
+* February 26th - 28th, 2018: *Introduction to R: Basics, Plots, and RNA-seq Differential Expression Analysis*. **Registration is now closed.**

 * March 21st - 23rd, 2018: *Introduction to ChIP-seq using high-performance computing*.
 Registration will open pn March 1st, 2018.